Friendship (band)

 Friendship is an American indie rock band from Philadelphia, Pennsylvania.
-The band consists of Dan Wriggins, Mike Cormier, Peter Gill, and Jon Samuels.
+The band consists of Dan Wriggins, Michael Cormier-O'Leary, Peter Gill, and Jon Samuels.

 History

 Friendship began in 2015 with the release of their first full-length album, You're Going to Have to Trust Me, on Burst & Bloom.
-On August 8, 2017 the band premiered a song titled "If You See My Beloved" from their upcoming second full-length album.
+On August 8, 2017, the band premiered a song titled "If You See My Beloved" from their upcoming second full-length album.
 They premiered another song on Stereogum in October titled "Skip To The Good Part".
 Their second full-length album, and first on Orindal Records, titled Shock Out Of Season, was released later in 2017.
 On September 11, 2019, Friendship once again premiered a new song through Stereogum titled "Clairvoyant".
 One month later, Friendship premiered another song on Stereogum titled "You Might Already Know".
 The album, Dreamin, was released on November 8, 2019.
-On July 29th, 2022 the band released their fourth full-length album, Love the Stranger, on Merge Records.
+On July 29th, 2022, the band released their fourth full-length album, Love the Stranger, on Merge Records.
+Its fifth studio album, Caveman Wakes Up, was released in 2025.